OpenFAST/openfast/docs/source/user/testing/unit_test.rst

 structure. pFUnit is compiled along with OpenFAST through CMake when the CMake variable ``BUILD_TESTING`` is turned on.

+The BeamDyn module has been unit tested and should serve as a reference for future development and testing.

 Executing the unit tests
 ------------------------